How to optimize your iOS Keyword Field

 Also the category name is a free keyword which you should not actively target in your metadata according to Apple.

 - Avoid competitor brand names and trademarked terms

 Most app developers would love to rank high on their competitors’ brand names and capture part of their downloads.
 The easiest way to do that would be to add your competitors’ brand names to an app’s metadata.

-Both Apple and Google officially forbid the practice and can take measures if they notice that trademarked names are being used by other apps.
+But Apple does not approve of this practice and can take measures if they notice that trademarked names are being used by other apps.
 They can go from blocking your app from ranking on that keyword, to removing your app from the store entirely.

 However, some brands have generic terms in their brand name and apps can take advantage of the keyword field to try to rank for these keywords.
 For example, if one of the following app is a competitor: “Dragon City”, “Pizza Factory”, “Guitar Tuner”, you can update your keyword field with the following combinations: ‘dragon,city’, ‘pizza,factory’ or ‘guitar,tuner’.
 By themselves, these single words are not trademarked words.
 Apple will then automatically combine these keywords and might rank you for the combinations.